Wicket: the French costume with a strong English accent

 Wicket : le costume français au fort accent anglais

-We know that you appreciate brand tests.
+We know you enjoy brand reviews.
 And frankly, so do we.
-We would like to do it every week, see everything, try everything, with the same objectivity that characterizes us.
+We'd like to do them every week, see everything, try everything, with the same objectivity that characterizes us.

-But here we are: this is indeed a new test that you are reading, a costume test in this case, wedding season obliges.
+But here we are: it is indeed a new test that you are reading, a costume test in this case, wedding season requires it.

-I chose Wicket because it is a brand that we recommend, without having formally conducted a test yet.
+I chose Wicket because it is a brand that is recommended, without having formally conducted a test yet.

 And, although we are still sure of its value, we still wanted to take a closer look.